tech-espm/labs-editor/README.md

 # labs-editor
-HTML + CSS editor for in-class use
+HTML + CSS editor for in-class use.